-David A. Eckert, President and Chief Executive Officer, Franco Sciannamblo, Senior Vice-President and Chief Financial Officer, Treena Cooper, Senior Vice President, Secretary and General Counsel, and John Ireland, Senior Vice President of Organizational Effectiveness and have employment agreements with the Corporation.
+David A. Eckert, Chief Executive Officer, Franco Sciannamblo, Senior Vice-President and Chief Financial Officer, and John Ireland, Senior Vice President of Organizational Effectiveness and have employment agreements with the Corporation.
 Each of the Named Executive Officers are bound by certain standard restrictive covenants in favour of the Corporation, including non-disclosure, non-solicitation and non-competition provisions for a period of two (2) years following termination of employment.
-Sherilyn King, Senior Vice President, Sales, Marketing and Customer Service does not currently have an employment agreement with the Corporation.
+Sherilyn King, President, did not have an employment agreement in her role as Senior Vice President, Sales, Marketing and Customer Service in the year ending December 31, 2024, but she entered into an employment agreement on March 6, 2025 relating to her appointment as President as of that date and to CEO of the Corporation following Mr. Eckert's anticipated retirement on July 15, 2025.

-The following table indicates estimated incremental payments triggered pursuant to a termination of employment without cause or a change of control in accordance with the applicable provisions of outstanding employment agreements or change of control provisions under the Severance Agreements for each of the applicable Named Executive Officers as at December 31, 2022.
+The following table indicates estimated incremental payments triggered pursuant to a termination of employment without cause or a change of control in accordance with the applicable provisions of outstanding employment agreements or change of control provisions under the Severance Agreements for each of the applicable Named Executive Officers as at December 31, 2024.
 In the event of a termination for cause or resignation other than for good reason, the Named Executive Officers are not entitled to incremental payments.

-SEVERANCE VALUE PAYABLE AS PER EMPLOYMENT OR SEVERANCE AGREEMENT UPON A CHANGE OF CONTROL OR TERMINATION WITHOUT CAUSE (1) Short-term Long-term Benefits, Pension and Equity- Based Value Payable Base Salary Incentive Incentive (2) Perquisites (3) Total upon a Change of Control (4) Name (\$) (\$) (\$) (\$) (\$) (\$) David A. Eckert 656,250 656,250 7,307,360 - 8,619,860 8,827,180 Franco Sciannamblo 340,000 170,000 - - 510,000 221,122 Treena Cooper 230,000 115,000 40,179 - 385,179 121,778 John Ireland 395,000 197,500 = - 592,500 256,891 Sherilyn King - - - - - 124,996
+SEVERANCE VALUE PAYABLE AS PER EMPLOYMENT OR SEVERANCE AGREEMENT UPON A CHANGE OF CONTROL OR TERMINATION WITHOUT CAUSE (1) Short-term Long-term Benefits, Pension and Equity- Based Value Payable Base Salary Incentive Incentive (2) Perquisites (3) Total upon a Change of Control (4) Name (\$) (\$) (\$) (\$) (\$) (\$) David A. Eckert 656,250 656,250 1,511,906 - 2,824,406 1,511,906 Franco Sciannamblo 340,000 170,000 538,535 - 1,048,535 538,535 John Ireland 395,000 197,500 538,535 - 1,131,035 538,535 Sherilyn King - - 538,535 - 538,535 538,535